Tissue Doppler echocardiography: Colour tissue Doppler

 Unlike spectral Doppler, colour tissue Doppler samples velocities from all points of the sector, by shooting two pulses successively, and calculating the velocity from the phase shift between them by autocorrelation.
 The calculation is slightly different from the true Doppler effect, but the result becomes identical.
 This results in a single velocity value per sample volume.
 The result is a velocity field of (nearly) simultaneous velocity vectors towards the probe.
 The advantage of colour Doppler over spectral Doppler is that all velocities can be sampled simultaneously.
 The disadvantage is that if there is clutter noise (stationary reverberations), the stationary echoes will be integrated in the velocity calculation, resulting in an under estimate.
 As pulsed wave Doppler are displayed as a spectrum, the colour Doppler values will correspond to the mean of the spectrum (in the absence of clutter), giving slightly lower values.
 In the HUNT study, the difference in peak systolic values were about 1.5 cm/s.

 The local velocities are not the result of the local function, as segments are moved by the action of neighbouring segments.
 Thus the velocity differences velocity gradient are the main measure of regional contraction, and has become the most important employment of colour tissue Doppler, in the method of strain rate imaging.

+Objections

+There are philosophical, methodological and applicational flaws in tissue Doppler.
+Doppler methodology and mensuration are suitable for flow but unsuitable for tissue application.
+In contrast to the regular Doppler which is High Velocity Flow Doppler (HVFD) it is better to call tissue Doppler as Low Velocity Flow Doppler (LVFD).

+Thus, in tissue Doppler, velocity measurements are unscientific due to flaws in application of measurement and Doppler methodology.
+There is no diagnostic directional information which is vital in Doppler studies.
+It has poor spatial resolution and is very sensitive - resulting in false positive data.
+The audio output is useless.
+Tissue Doppler has no particular advantage in the current form but may be used to study low flow thrombogenic states like spontaneous echo contrasts.